 Q. What if I don't graduate when I was supposed to?

 A. If you do not complete the graduation requirements in the semester that you originally identified on your graduation application, you may reactivate your graduation for a future date.
-You will need to complete the Graduation Date Change Request for Award of Master's Degree and pay a $10.00 fee at the Bursar's Office prior to submitting the form to our office.
-You must file this form within the same published deadlines as the Application for Award of Master's Degree.
+You will need to complete a Graduation Date Change Request and pay a $10.00 fee.
+Instructions for the date change request can be found here.
+You must make this request within the same published deadlines as the Application for Award of Master's Degree.

 Q. Do I have a time limit to complete my Master's degree?